bridge-scrims/scrims-bot-js/README.md

 ## Contributing

-Changes to this code are limited to the `developers of the bridge scrims discord server`.
+This code is maintained by the `developers of the bridge scrims discord server`.
+If you found a problem feel free to create an issue, but also be sure to be exact with the description of your problem.
-During commits please make sure to update the documentation when necessary.
+When commiting to the project, please be sure to update the documentation when necessary.

 ## License

-This code is **private** and should not be distributed to anyone but the `developers of the bridge scrims discord server`.
+This software does not contain a license, that means the creators of the software have given no permission to use, modify, or share the software for any purpose.